jamesfredley/intellij-hotswap/README.md

 ### Limitations

+Using Jetbrains' Runtime and jvmArgs `-XX:+AllowEnhancedClassRedefinition` overcomes some of these limitations.

 #### Adding Methods Not Supported

 Adding new methods to existing classes after initial creation requires a full server restart: